DMooij/programmeerproject/README.md

 # Features

 The webpage is initialized with a map of Europe.
 On this map the countries are coloured in different shades of green, reflecting the amount of avocados the country imports/exports (what is shown depends on what is selected from a checkbox).
 On hovering over a country the exact amount of avocados imported/exported is shown.
 On click two new graphs appear.
 A calender view shows how many avocados where consumed each month.
-The second chart that appears is a donut chart displaying the health perception.
+The second chart that appears is a donut chart displaying the health perception indicated as percentage of one of the 3 catergories bad/very bad - fair - good/very good.
 This chart can be updated according to gender using a dropdown menu.
 All these features will be part of the minimum viable product, an extra feature that might be added later is a slider to select the year of which data will be displayed.

 # Sketch
 ![sketch](doc/sketch.PNG)